juremaj/photostim_deve/docs/data_structure.md

    - Do not mix camera data with `TSeries` or `fov` folders.

 3. **Photostimulation Sessions (`_b–f`)**
-   - Ensure that each `TSeries` folder contains its corresponding `_MarkPoints.xml` file.
+   - Ensure that each `TSeries` folder contains its corresponding `MarkPoints` file.
    - Never rename the XML file — the filename links it to the imaging data.

 4. **Sensory Stimulation Sessions (`_s`)**